 Step 2: Factor Extension Costs into Your Budget

 If you are buying a short-lease property, treat the lease extension cost as part of the purchase price.
 A flat priced at £200,000 with a 70-year lease that will cost £30,000 to extend is really costing you £230,000.
+Use our lease extension calculator to get an estimate of what extending will cost based on your lease length and property value.

 Step 3: Find a Willing Lender